 Every rug lover has multiple choices.
 One can love traditional rugs, another one loves modern styles, and some are in love with Persian and oriental rugs.
 But, only a few of them care about the material and process.
-Of them, only a palm-full of people know how to make a rug or how it is processed.
+Only a palm-full of people know how to make a rug or how it is processed.
 If one who doesn’t care is reading this, he might ignore “why is it important to know how a rug is made?” and just enough if we can buy it from the shop.
 If you don’t mind, it is better to know the hidden story of everything you like than just observing and taking decisions.
 So go through this article, learn how to make a rug, and think about the next story when choosing a carpet.

 Rug manufacturing methods